ctabin/smtp4j/README.md

        body("Hello\r\nGreetings from smtp4j !\r\n\r\nBye.").
        attachment(new File("file.pdf"));

-      //build the message and send it to smtp4j nessageBuilder.send();
+    //build the message and send it to smtp4j messageBuilder.send();

     //process the received message
     //...
 }
 ```